 More specifically, intra-block sequences consisted of ten unique STP stimuli of similar valence, with two stimuli randomly repeated, accordingly for a total of 12 stimuli per chunk.
 The rationale behind using intra-block sequences was to allow time for participants to recognize the content of stimuli in each channel and accordingly reorient their attention towards or away from that channel – potentially affecting their identification of a repetition (see below).
 For example, a participant may be attending to their left channel, where a neutral stimulus is presented.
 Participant may then reorient their attention to examine what stimulus is concurrently presented in the right channel.
 A negative stimulus in the right ear may capture, or maintain, their attentional focus on the right channel.
 Intra-block sequences and individual stimuli onset and offsets were not temporally matched between channels, meaning that (except for the very beginning of the task) stimuli in one channel may begin (once the previous stimuli in the same channel ended) while stimuli from the opposite channel is still on-going.
 The task consisted of 3 blocks with a brief self-timed rest period between blocks.

 Dichotic 1-Back Task: Mean accuracy difference scores.
 A biased selective attention score was calculated by subtracting the accuracy for neutral stimuli from the accuracy for negative stimuli.
 An accurate response (for each stimulus) was the correct left/right button press for the according left/right channel in which a repetition occurred – i.e., the stimuli delivered at trial n-1 was repeated on trial n (in the same channel); or the correct withholding of a response if no repetition was present (see Figure 2B).
+To simplify interpretation, accuracy difference scores are presented in percentages (i.e. from -100% to +100% accuracy difference).

 Questionnaires